Teshidesu/Teshidesu/README.md

 <img src="https://tenor.com/es/view/pokemon-daycare-pixel-art-nintendo-game-freak-gif-18136632.gif" alt="pixel" width="250" align="right">

 # 💫 About Me:
-🔭I'm currently working on #30NitesOfCode by @Codedex <br>🧸I'm currently learning Python<br>💬Ask me about....Crochet🧶 & Cozy games + Nintendo 🎮<br>🌱Open to collaboration on exciting projects in Machine Learning and Web Development!<br>🧙‍♂️PixelMage...creating magical potion to brew op some Java☕️🧙‍♂️💻
+🔭I'm currently working on #30NitesOfCode by @Codedex <br>🧸I'm currently learning `UI-UX design`<br>💬Ask me about....Crochet🧶 & Cozy games + Nintendo 🎮<br>🌱Open to collaboration on exciting projects in Machine Learning and Web Development!<br>🧙‍♂️PixelMage...creating magical potion to brew op some Java☕️🧙‍♂️💻

 --------------------------
-I am participating in the `#30NitesOfCode` to create new study habits with my virtual pet, an adorable chicken 🐥where I will be very happy with my daily progress during the month of January. `Thanks to @Codedex for the opportunity!` ✨
+I am participating in the `#30NitesOfCode` to create new study habits with my virtual pet, an adorable pet🐥🐸🦛where I will be very happy with my daily progress during the month of march. `Thanks to @Codedex for the opportunity!` ✨

-Pet name: Zeus ⚡
+Pet name: Scyther🐲
 <div align="center" width="50">

 ## #30NitesOfCode: